A business podcast about creativity & innovation

 Educating for the Future

-How can education innovate?
+Education as you know it is old school.
 Educational designer Natalie Vardabasso talks innovation & education.
 She tells us how education can better prepare students for the future & what changes are driving a need for new, more creative, equitable & practical approaches in education.

 Innovate Like a Pirate